-VOCAL’s embedded libraries include a complete range of ETSI / ITU / IEEE compliant algorithms, in addition to many other standard and proprietary algorithms.
-Our SIP software is optimized for execution on ANSI C and leading DSP architectures (TI, ADI, AMD, ARM, MIPS, CEVA, LSI Logic ZSP, etc.).
-The software libraries are modular and can be executed as a single task under a variety of operating systems or standalone with its own microkernel.
+VOCAL’s server, cloud and embedded libraries include a complete range of ETSI / ITU / IEEE compliant algorithms, in addition to many other standard and proprietary algorithms.
+Our SIP software is optimized for execution on all major general purpose and DSP architectures (Intel, AMD, ARM, Texas Instruments (TI), Analog Devices (ADI), MIPS, etc.) and portable enough to run on just about anything.
+The software libraries are modular and can be executed as a single task under a variety of operating systems or standalone with its own microkernel or our small network stack.

 Session Initiation Protocol